0xLucca/polkavm-hardhat-examples/storage-hardhat/README.md

 # Storage Contract Implementation on PolkaVM

 This project demonstrates how to deploy, test, and interact with a simple storage contract on PolkaVM using Hardhat.
+For a comprehensive, step-by-step guide on this process, check out the [Test and Deploy with Hardhat](https://papermoonio.github.io/polkadot-mkdocs/tutorials/smart-contracts/launch-your-first-project/test-and-deploy-with-hardhat/
+) tutorial.

 ## Contract Overview